it-at-m/ehrenamt-justiz/ehrenamt-justiz-online/README.md

 # Online application of Ehrenamt-Justiz

+## Start frontend
+Change to the folder "ehrenamt-justiz-online" and call the following commands:

+npm install
+npm run dev

+The frontend starts on port 8082

 ## Language support

 Language support with vue-i18n: The German language constants are stored here: src/locales/de.json